-An annuity is an insurance contract that provides regular income to the owner in exchange for a lump sum investment.
+An insurance contract that provides regular income to the owner in exchange for a lump sum investment.
 Payments from the contract begin upon annuitization.
-Annuitization may either occur immediately (see Single Premium Immediate Annuity) or may occur at later date (see Deferred Annuity).
+Annuitization may either occur immediately (see Single Premium Immediate Annuity) or at later date (see Tax-Deferred Annuity).

-The annuity term is the period of time during which an annuity provides regular payments.
+The period during which an annuity provides regular payments.
 The annuity term may also be referred to as the “period certain” or “term certain.”

-The community spouse is the spouse who remains at home or in an assisted living facility and will not receive Medicaid benefits.
+The spouse who remains at home or in an assisted living facility and does not receive Medicaid benefits.

 Community Spouse Resource Allowance (CSRA)

-The Community Spouse Resource Allowance (CSRA) is the amount of countable assets to which a community spouse is entitled to retain when qualifying the institutionalized spouse for Medicaid benefits.
-Excess assets beyond the CSRA must be spent-down before eligibility is achieved.
-This figure varies from state to state.
+The amount of countable assets that the community spouse is entitled to retain when qualifying the institutionalized spouse for Medicaid benefits.
+Excess assets beyond the CSRA must be spent down before eligibility is achieved.
+This figure varies by state.

-- Minimum/Maximum States – In most states, there is a minimum and maximum CSRA.
-The community spouse is entitled to one-half of the countable assets as of the “snapshot date,” not to exceed the maximum and not to fall below the minimum.
-See Snapshot Date for additional information.
+- Minimum/Maximum States – Most states have a minimum and maximum CSRA.
+The community spouse is entitled to one-half of the couple’s countable assets as of the snapshot date, not to exceed the maximum and not to fall below the minimum.
+(See Snapshot Date for additional information.)

-- Other States – In states that do not apply the minimum and maximum CSRA regulations, the community spouse is entitled to the standardized amount regardless of the couple’s assets as of the “snapshot date.”
+- Other States – In states with a singular CSRA, the community spouse is entitled to a standardized amount regardless of the couple’s assets as of the snapshot date.

-Countable assets that are owned by the Medicaid applicant and/or spouse that the State Medicaid agency uses to determine financial eligibility for benefits.
-There is a limit to the number of countable assets the applicant and/or spouse may have in order to qualify for benefits.
-Some examples include: bank accounts, cash, stocks, bonds, tax-deferred annuities, and additional real estate beyond the primary residence.
+Assets owned by the Medicaid applicant and/or spouse that the state Medicaid agency uses to determine financial eligibility for benefits.
+In order to qualify, the applicant and/or spouse are limited to a certain amount of countable assets.
+Some examples include bank accounts, cash, stocks, bonds, tax-deferred annuities, and additional real estate beyond the primary residence.

 Crisis Medicaid Planning

-Crisis Medicaid Planning is financial and legal planning done to accelerate one’s eligibility for Medicaid benefits.
-It occurs when an individual is in need of immediate financial relief from high long-term care costs, and the individual has not conducted any “pre-planning” (the purchase of long-term care insurance, prior funding of an asset protection trust, etc.).
+Financial and legal planning done to accelerate one’s eligibility for Medicaid benefits.
+It occurs when an individual needs immediate financial relief from high long-term care costs, and they have not conducted any pre-planning (the purchase of long-term care insurance, prior funding of an asset protection trust, etc.).

 See Long-Term Care.